SilvioMessi/bitcoin_spv/README.md

 ## Features ##
 * Client to download the Bitcoin block chain (only headers)
-* Client to analyze the Bitcoin block chain, using SPV and bloom filters, in order to find your transaction
+* Client to analyze the Bitcoin block chain, using SPV and bloom filters, in order to find your transactions

 __NOTE__: Probably you will have to customize the code used for import the private key if you have exported the key from a wallet different from Bitcoin Core (0.16.0).
 Please refer at the extensive comment in the file data_store/keys.py.